-One live streaming video challenge is that most cameras are designed to record–rather than to stream.
-That’s why you’ll need encoding software or hardware along with your camera or capture device.
-Encoders change your video from a format optimized for recording and storage to one designed for transmission over the web.
-That way, all your viewers can access your live streaming video without issue.
+Encoding changes your video from a format optimized for recording and storage to one designed for transmission over the web.
+This ensures that your viewers can access your live streaming video without issue.

 3. Internet Connection

-That said, there are additional requirements based on the quality at which you plan to stream.
-The higher the video quality, the faster your internet speed needs to be.
-Therefore, we recommend an upload speed at least half the quality at which you plan to stream.
+There are some additional minimum upload speed requirements related to internet connection based on the quality of video you’re aiming for.
+If you want a higher video quality, you need faster internet speed.
+We recommend an upload speed of at least half the quality at which you plan to stream.
 For example, if you are doing an HD, 3 Mbps stream, you will need a 6 Mbps upload speed.

-Finally, don’t accept at face value the advertised upload speed from your internet service provider (ISP).
+Furthermore, don’t accept the advertised upload speed from your internet service provider (ISP) at face value.
 Your ISP will quote you a peak speed.
-Your actual average speed will almost always be lower, however.
-As a result, we highly recommend checking on Testmy.net to see your true upload speed.
+Your actual average speed will most likely always be lower.
+We highly recommend checking your true internet speed on testmy.net before you start streaming.

-Last up in our list of necessary tools is professional-grade video streaming platform.
-YouTube may perhaps be the most popular and easy streaming service.
-Yet free, consumer-grade platforms like YouTube and Facebok Live poseserious limitations for live streaming video.
-Those services are designed for online videos, rather than for live streaming video content.
+Another tool you need is a professional-grade video streaming platform.
+YouTube is the most popular and easy-to-use streaming video host.
+However free, consumer-grade platforms like YouTube and Facebook Live pose serious limitations for live streaming video.
+Those services are designed for uploading videos, rather than for live streaming video content.

-This may sound complex, but it’s actual a fairly simple process.
-Of course, you’ll want to test out your setup before you launch your first broadcast, to ensure that everything works smoothly.
-There are a variety of guides available to you as well, based on your specific encoder.
+Of course, you’ll want to test out your setup before you launch your first broadcast to ensure that everything works smoothly.
+There are a variety of guides available to you, as well, based on your specific encoder.
 For example, here are the OBS Studio guide and the Wirecast Pro video broadcasting software guide.

 5. Generating an Embed Code

-Believe it or not, this is a relatively simple process.
-First, you go into the administrative dashboard for your live streaming video host.
-Once there, schedule a live stream event for the time your event will begin.
-Once you’ve done this, you should be able to access the embed options.
+This is a relatively simple process.
+First, you have to navigate to the administrative dashboard for your live streaming video host.
+Once you’re there, schedule a live stream event for the time your event will begin.
+After you schedule, you should be able to access the embed options.

-First, choose one of these two coding options.
-Then, select that embed code in the box and copy it to your clipboard.
+Once you choose one of these two coding options, select that embed code in the box and copy it to your clipboard.